akohta/bem2_emf_te/README.md

 ## Usage of example code

-1. type 'make' command to compile
+1. type 'make' command to compile.
    The executable d2te_bv_solver, example1.out, example2.out, example3.out are created.
    The executable d2te_bv_solver is the main solver of the boundary integral equations.
    The example1.out is the executable of source code example1.c, it shows a simplest example using "bem2_emf_te".